DEECIS/Decentralized-Exam-Evaluation-And-Certification-Issue-System/README.md

 ## Ideas
 - one way to avoid users keep taking exam again and again to get higher score is to increase the fee automatically, like * 2, or ^ 2.
+- add a print button in certification page.